Automotive aftermarket trends

 Automotive aftermarket trends 2020

 Personal consumption of auto parts hit an all-time record in June 2020, reaching an adjusted $50.509 billion.
-July was nearly unchanged at $50.507 billion.
+July (revised) was $49.884 billion and August improved to $50.303 billion.
 Personal consumption of aftermarket tires also hit a record in June, at $35.504 billion.
 July was very close at $35.462 billion.
 Both metrics were down in April to 2012 levels.

 The North American online automotive eCommerce market size is now nearly US$20 billion.
-It will be up 30% from 2019.
+It will be up 30% or more from 2019.

 The light duty automotive aftermarket industry size is $282 billion in 2020.
 The entire automotive aftermarket/auto care industry including medium and heavy-duty is about $381 billion in 2020.
 The industry will shrink slightly from 2019 due to the coronavirus pandemic and COVID-19.